ltskinner/machine-learning/books/graph_representation_learning/CHAPTER_2.md

     - correspond to directions that diffusion cannot act on
   - in context of contagion dynamics:
     - zero laplacian eigenvalues correspond to opinion modes that are invariant under diffusion, reflecting disconnected componments where opinions evolve independently - structural independence

+## 2.3.2 Graph Cuts and Clustering

+1/14/2026 LTS - hitting pause here...
+I am loving this book but that proof for Theorem 2 I do not have my foundational Linear Algebra up to this level.
+Going to revisit LADR and sync back up with this in a bit.